-1 Mr. Gwin was elected to the board of directors at the annual meeting of common shareholders of Pembina and appointed to the human resources, health and compensation committee and the governance, nominating and corporate social responsibility committee on May 8, 2020.
+1Mr.
+Gwin was elected to the board of directors at the annual meeting of common shareholders of Pembina and appointed to the human resources, health and compensation committee and the governance, nominating and corporate social responsibility committee on May 8, 2020.
 He attended all board and committee meetings after his election and appointment.

-Other public company boards and committee memberships Enable Midstream Partners, LP NYSE Board chair Securities he Securities held as of March 19, 2021 Common Deferred share Meets share ownership guidelines shares units Total value 2 (including 50% common shares)
+Other public company boards and committee memberships Enable Midstream Partners, LP NYSE Board chair

+Securities held as of March 19, 2021

+Common shares Deferred share units Total value 2 Meets share ownership guidelines (including 50% common shares)

+4 578 \$168 242 On track 3